 - Research and analysis to increase knowledge and understanding of drugs and crime issues; and

-- Technical assistance to strengthen Indonesia's capacity to counteract illicit drugs, corruption, HIV/AIDS, crime and terrorism.
+- Technical assistance to strengthen Indonesia's capacity to counteract forest crimes, illicit drugs, corruption, HIV/AIDS, organized crime and terrorism.

-Currently, UNODC is supported financially by the European Union, the Government of Norway, the Government of Germany as well as the Indonesian Government.
+Currently, UNODC is supported financially by the Government of Norway, the Government of Australia, the European Union, the Government of the United States of America, the Government of Canada as well as the Indonesian Government.

 To contact UNODC Indonesia, kindly email: Ariani.SOEJOETI@unodc.org